gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

   - Sigma receives several reports from customers and occasionally opens security incidents

-  - All nonconformities should be reacted to.
+  - _All nonconformities should be reacted to_.
 Incidents, reports, or complaints are often indicative of a bigger problem that must be faced in terms of accountability towards the actors of the ISMS, of the organization and external, keeping track of what is being done to resolve the situation

+#pagebreak()

 == Security controls (countermeasures)

 There are a lot of countermeasures, listed as controls in the section "5.
 Organizational controls".

-Between all of them, what we care the most here is "5.24.
-Information security incident management planning and preparation".
+Between all of them, what we care the most here is _"5.24.
+Information security incident management planning and preparation"._

 In this part, consider for instance:

-- 5. Incident management
+- 5. _Incident management_

   - Theta company is asked to audit the incident management procedure.

   - Theta shows a document where relevant security incidents are indicated and described, without however indicating who should do what in the event of an accident

-  - The problem is that since the roles and responsibilities are not defined, it is not clear who should carry out the procedures
+  - The problem is that since the roles and responsibilities are not defined,_ it is not clear who should carry out the procedures_

 There's also the list of people controls (6.
-People controls), which we care the most about "6.7 Remote working".
+People controls), which we care the most about _"6.7 Remote working"_.

 In this part, consider for instance:

-- 6. Remote working
+- 6. _Remote working_

   - Ypsilon, in a period of pandemic, is forced to have its staff work remotely, but many people do not have a company computer manned by the company.
 Ypsilon does nothing to reduce the risk.

   - If the control is applied in the Ypsilon ISMS, an auditor can only assign a nonconformity.
-The company should have a policy that imposes, for example, the use of the virtual machine, the VPN, physical protection measures of the device, firewall and antivirus, ...
+The company should have a _policy_ that imposes, for example, the use of the virtual machine, the VPN, physical protection measures of the device, firewall and antivirus, ...

 There's also the list of people controls (7.
-Physical controls), which we care the most about "7.2 Physical entry".
+Physical controls), which we care the most about _"7.2 Physical entry"_.

 In this part, consider for instance:

-- 7. Physical Entry
+- 7. _Physical Entry_

   - Phi Inc., a logistics company, leaves a gate open that leads to a freight unloading area